 Standard advanced course requirements plus

-Grade 5 or B in GCSE Photography (if taken)
+Grade 5 in GCSE Photography (if taken)

 Evidence of commitment to and aptitude for photography demostrated through submission of 5 images.